nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 Apps which have an official tag MUST be code signed starting with ownCloud 9.0.
 Unsigned official apps won't be installable anymore.
 Code signing is optional for all third-party applications::

  integrity
-  integrity:check-app                 Check an app integrity using a signature. integrity:check-core                Check a core integrity using a signature. integrity:sign-app                  Signs an app using a private key. integrity:sign-core                 Sign core using a private key
+  integrity:check-app                 Check app integrity using a signature. integrity:check-core                Check core integrity using a signature. integrity:sign-app                  Signs an app using a private key. integrity:sign-core                 Sign core using a private key